Cloudify-PS/cloudify-training-labs/blueprints/README.md

 **Back in `~/my_bp/blueprint.yaml`**:

 *   To the `web_server` node:
-    * Add a relationship where the target is the `host` node, and the type is the standard containment type.
+    * Add a relationship where the target is the `host` node, and the type is the standard containment type (`cloudify.relationships.contained_in`).
 *   To the `my_app` node:
     * Add a relationship where the target is the `web_server` node, and the type is `app_contained_in_apache`.